How often have you come across a website that looked great on desktop but was a disaster on mobile?

 You can toggle between your 3 views to see how your layout changes.
 Each viewport allows you to preview and adjust your design within the boundaries of each device type.

 While all of our templates are already optimized for every screen size, as you add additional content, there will be times when you want to make fine adjustments — and this is where the ability to change your viewport right in the editor becomes handy.

-Content you add while working in one viewport will also be added to the other views, so there's no need to design a new layout for each view size.
-However, Foleon also gives you the ability to tweak some design aspects on tablet and mobile without affecting the other views.
+The content you add while working in one viewport will also be added to the other views, so there's no need to design a new layout for each view size.
+However, Foleon also allows you to tweak some design aspects on tablet and mobile without affecting the other views.
 We'll explain this in more detail later on.

-Taking a one size fits all approach is a mistake that many first time designers make.
+Taking a one size fits all approach is a mistake many first-time designers make.
 Since every individual element is essential to the flow of your publication, the urge to preserve everything visible on your desktop view is understandable.
 However, cramming everything onto a smaller screen isn’t always the best solution.

 The page below contains 3 images on desktop view.
 Each image is housed in its own column.